Neural Thompson Sampling: Proof of the Main Theorem

 The following lemma shows that the probability of pulling a saturated arm is small in Algorithm~\ref{alg:main}. \begin{lemma} Let $a_t$ be the arm pulled at round $t \in [T] $.
 Then, $\Pr\big(a_t \notin S_t|\cF_t, \cE^\mu_t \big) \ge \frac{1}{4\mathrm e\sqrt \pi} - \frac1{t^2}$. \end{lemma}

 The next lemma bounds the expectation of the regret at each round conditioned on $\cE^\mu_t$. \begin{lemma} Suppose the width of the neural network $m$ satisfies Condition~\ref{cond:ntk}.
-Set $\eta = C_1(m\lambda +mLT)^{-1}$, then with probability at least $1 - \delta$, we have for all $t \in [T]$ that where $C_1, C_2$ are an absolute constants. \end{lemma}
+Set $\eta = C_1(m\lambda +mLT)^{-1}$, then with probability at least $1 - \delta$, we have for all $t \in [T]$ that where $C_1, C_2$ are some positive absolute constants. \end{lemma}

 Based on Lemma~\ref{lm:exprwd}, we define $\bar\Delta_t := (h(\xb_{t, a^*_t}) - h(\xb_{t, a_t}))\ind(\cE^\mu_t)$, and where $C_{\Delta}$ is the same with constant $C$ in Lemma~\ref{lm:exprwd}.
 By Lemma~\ref{lm:exprwd}, we can verify that with probability at least $1 - \delta$, $\{Y_t\}$ forms a super martingale sequence since $\EE(Y_t - Y_{t-1}) = \EE X_t \le 0$.
 By Azuma-Hoeffding inequality \citep{hoeffding1963probability}, we can prove the following lemma. \begin{lemma} Suppose the width of the neural network $m$ satisfies Condition~\ref{cond:ntk}.
 Then set $\eta = C_1(m\lambda +mLT)^{-1}$, we have, with probability at least $1 - \delta$, that